 Thai Red Curry Paste – essential for Thai curries and soups

-If you try this recipe for Thai shrimp curry, leave a comment and review below and let me know how it worked out for you.
-Or save the recipe for later by pinning it here.
+If you try this recipe for Thai shrimp curry, leave a comment and review below and let me know how it worked out for you!

 - 1 large onion